Introducing The Crankbait

 Rapala DT Series Bluegill Pattern

 The Rapala DT Series Bluegill Pattern is a bulkier deep-diving crankbait.
-The additional size of this crankbait allows for casts up to 150ft, helping you cover as much water as possible.
+The additional size of this crankbait allows for casting of up to 150ft so that you can cover as much water as possible.

 Since the body is made from balsa wood, you'll also get a durable lure capable of withstanding strikes from the bass of all sizes.

 Our favorite color is the Bluegill Pattern.
 The Bluegill Pattern is the best crankbait for clear water fishing as the paintwork's realism increases the likelihood of strikes.
 The deep-diving effect means the DT Series will stay in the strike zone longer, increasing your hook-up ratios.

 Rapala Original Floater